maestre3d/cqrs-kafka-connect/README.md

 }
 ```

-### Ingest data to PostgreSQL
+### Start User Microservicer HTTP REST API

 Run the `User` microservice example.

-`go run ./user-microservice/cmd/cli-api/main.go`
+`go run ./user-microservice/cmd/api-http/main.go`

-*Note: PostgreSQL JDBC connector is using a timestamp strategy to ingest data, avoiding batch polling and publishing.
+*Note: If you prefer using the PostgreSQL JDBC Kafka connector, it is worth to mention it is using a timestamp strategy to ingest data, avoiding batch polling and publishing.
 Thus, every time an item from users is updated, in order to propagate proyections to Elasticsearch, you **MUST** set `update_time` value to CURRENT_TIMESTAMP.*

 ### [OPTIONAL] Lookup proyected documents on Elasticsearch